photo-archive-us-08

 From Dawn till Dusk: an online encounter between two earthworks by Robert Smithson

-A unique event will take place on 10 September: a live connection between two iconic works of art: Spiral Jetty (1970) in Utah and Broken Cirle/Spiral Hill (1971) in Emmen.
-They are the only two remaining ‘earthworks’ by Robert Smithson, one of the patriarchs of American land art.
+On September 10, 2024, a unique event took place: a live connection between two iconic artworks—Spiral Jetty (1970) in Utah and Broken Circle/Spiral Hill (1971) in Emmen.
+These are the only two remaining ‘earthworks’ by Robert Smithson, one of the founding figures of American Land Art.

 The Unwanted Boulder